StThomas-SEIS660/Lab-03/Lab-03-Instructions.md

 If your work is acceptable, I will allow it to be merged back into mainline.

-Finally, destroy your VM.

 There is much to learn about git and this lab is not intended to be a full tutorial.
 We will cover further aspects as necessary.

 ##Part 3: Automated provisioning

+This section will bring together your VM work with git, as you develop a script to automate your activities and commit it to source control.

 **Script your work**

-Write a shell script that automates the git installation, directory creation and tree installation and use.
+Write a shell script that automates the directory creation and tree installation and use.
 You can base it on starter.sh but you need to rename it.
 Review your Unix commands as necessary.

   * Use Nano.
 Notice the shebang (#!/bin/bash) at the top.